The Best Cheeses for Burgers

 Whether you “stuff” a burger with blue cheese or melt it on top, this pleasantly pungent and extremely creamy cheese makes a cheeseburger truly decadent.
 Many upscale steak restaurants often feature blue cheese on their burgers along with high-end bacon (such as Nueske’s from Wisconsin) because the combined effect of both creates one of the richest hamburger tastes around.
 One classic is the “Black and Blue” burger, where the ground beef patty is blackened with Cajun seasoning and topped with crumbled blue cheese.
 A little bit will go a long way, so the amount of blue cheese you add to the burger should be based on how much you love it!

-Get Creative with Cheese Choices
+Get Creative with Burger Cheese Choices

-With hundreds of cheeses to choose from, expand your cheeseburger choices to include some off-the-wall specialty cheeses.
+With hundreds of cheeses to choose from, expand your cheeseburger choices to include some off-the-wall types of specialty cheeses.
 All of these cheeses taste wonderful simply melted on a basic cheeseburger…but to go the extra mile, the recipes below showcase the best these cheeses have to offer on juicy gourmet burgers.

 A distinctive soft cow’s milk cheese developed in France, Brie cheese is often found on a cheese board, or served warmed wrapped in puff pastry for an elegant appetizer.
-However, a cheeseburger topped with melted Brie cheese is exceptional, especially in this Bacon Brie cheeseburger recipe from the food blogger at countrycleaver.com.
+However, a cheeseburger topped with melted Brie cheese is exceptional, especially in this Bacon Brie cheeseburger recipe from the food blogger at homemadehome.com.

 A traditional Dutch cheese now made by many cheesemakers in the U.S., it’s no surprise that Gouda cheese is one of the most popular cheeses in the world.
 It’s creamy and mild and found in a red wax rind…and it makes a fabulous cheeseburger.
 Here Wisconsin Gouda is paired with a zesty chimichurri sauce in this recipe from the Wisconsin Milk Marketing Board.
+Also, try a smoked Gouda for a truly unique cheeseburger flavor!

 Don’t be afraid to veer off the cow’s milk path in search of the ultimate cheeseburger.
 A soft goat’s milk cheese (chèvre) such as Montrachet adds a delightfully creamy tang to complement the seared beef.
 Or try a mixed-milk cheese combining goat, sheep and/or cow milk for added complexity.
 But if you’re using one of these fine cheeses, skip the ketchup and go gourmet by topping with caramelized onions or homemade onion jam.